Note

 Go to the end to download the full example code.

-06 Surrogate Models with machine learning#
+06 Surrogate Models with Machine Learning#

-Step 1: Import Libraries#
+Step 1: Import Required Libraries#

 import matplotlib.pyplot as plt